Was Your Last Home Inspector Blind?

-Must Know To Avoid Hiring The Wrong Home Inspector
+Must-Know To Avoid Hiring The Wrong Home Inspector

 1-Get A Home Inspection From The Owner Of The Company:

-Nobody works harder for you, the client, than the owner of the company!
+Nobody works harder for you, the client than the owner of the company!
 The success of the business depends on exceeding your expectations for quality and professionalism each and every time and you just don’t get that level of service from “employee inspectors!”
-So be sure to get an inspection from the owner of the company because he has a vested interest in insuring your Total Satisfaction!
+So be sure to get an inspection from the owner of the company because he has a vested interest in ensuring your Total Satisfaction!

 Also, it takes a full-time inspector at least 100 inspections to develop the eyes, ears and nose for hunting down problems.
 Part-time home inspectors simply don’t have the time in the field to develop that radar.
 Be sure to ask how many inspections the inspector conducts annually and how many years he/she has been doing them.